VB Addu FC

-AT Sports Club is a Maldivian professional football club based in Malé.
-VB Addu FC is the former VB Sports club, which was re-branded on 14 January 2012.
-The club was earlier known as Orchid Sports Club, New Lagoons, Island Football Club (Island FC) till 2006.
+VB Addu FC is a Maldivian professional football club based in Malé.
+VB Addu is the former VB Sports Club.
+The club was earlier known as Orchid Sports Club, New Lagoons, and Island Football Club.

 History

 The club was founded in 1987.
-The club originally evolved from Orchid Sports Club, a team which was formed by the staffs of Bandos Island Resort.
-Orchid was later bought by the owners of Club Lagoons and renamed as New Lagoons which later was undertaken by a group of businessmen from Addu Atoll and was changed to the name of ‘Island Football Club’.
-The team was changed to VB Sports Club on 8 November 2006.
+The club originally evolved from Orchid Sports Club, a team which was formed by the staff of Bandos Island Resort.
+Orchid was later bought by the owners of Club Lagoons, which later was undertaken by a group of businessmen from Addu Atoll and renamed to Island Football Club.
+The team was changed to VB Sports Club in 2006.